atsa-es/atsa-labs/README.md

     bookdown::render_book("index.Rmd", "bookdown::gitbook")
     bookdown::render_book("index.Rmd", "bookdown::pdf_book")
     ```
+Note this code may fail if _bookdown_files folder does not exist for the cache.
+In that case, use 'Build Book' in RStudio.

 You can use 'Build Book' under the build tab in RStudio but make sure to run `source("cleanDefsinRmd.R")` first.
 To see the 'Build Book' option on the build tab, go Tools:Project Options:Build Tools and set the project type to 'Website'.

 ## Build a chapter